adbyrne/XTrkCAD/app/lib/Readme.md

   four options to configure: CMAKE_BUILD_TYPE, CMAKE_INSTALL_PREFIX,
   XTRKCAD_USE_GTK, and XTRKCAD_USE_GTK_CAIRO.
 * Use CMAKE_BUILD_TYPE to control the build type.
-Enter "Debug" for a debug build, "Release" for a release build, etc.
+Enter "Debug" for a debug build, "RelWithDebInfo" for a release build, etc.
 * Use CMAKE_INSTALL_PREFIX to control where the software will be installed.
   For this example, I assume "~/install/xtrkcad".
 * Use XTRKCAD_USE_GETTEXT to add new locales (language translations).
 Choose